Associate Degree in Nursing

-The RN to Bachelor of Science in Nursing Completion Program
+Associate Degree to Bachelor of Science in Nursing (BSN):

-After achieving state licensure, an Associate Degree of Applied Science in Nursing provides strong employability in the health care field.
-Graduates have a smooth articulation into a BSN completion program, and the credits earned in the ADN Program can be applied toward a bachelor's degree.
-Through a unique partnership between Kent State Ashtabula, TriPoint Medical Center and Lakeland Community College, this program allows students to attend classes at TriPoint Medical Center in Concord, Ohio or Kent State Ashtabula.
-Learn more about the RN to BSN Completion Program here.
+After achieving state licensure, and Associate Degree of Applied Science In Nursing provides strong employability in the health care field.
+Graduates have a smooth articulation into BSN completion programs.
+All of the credits earned in the ADN program can be applied toward a bachelor's degree.